-The Dental Implant Process at Our Houston Dental Offices
+The Dental Implant Process at Our Dental Office

 For the past 40 years, the development and use of dental implants has been one of the biggest advancements in cosmetic dentistry.
 At Signature Smiles, dental implants are a popular and effective choice to replace missing teeth.
 These replacement teeth are made up of a titanium post and other materials compatible with the human body.
 The posts are surgically placed in the upper or lower jaw, and function as a secure anchor for replacement teeth.
 These false teeth are designed to blend in with your other teeth.

-As long as the patient is in good enough health, each of our three offices serving the Greater Houston area typically recommends getting implants over other tooth replacement options.
+As long as the patient is in good enough health, our dentists typically recommend getting implants over other tooth replacement options.
 This is due to the fact that dental implants are an excellent long-term option for restoring your smile, as they typically last a lifetime and carry many advantages over dentures and bridges.

-Let’s take a look at what the dental implant process entails at any one of our Houston dental offices.
+Let’s take a look at what the dental implant process entails at our office.